What is hotel marketing?

-Effective hotel marketing means potential guests and customers alike will be impacted by your brand wherever and however they choose to research, plan, and book their trip.
+Effective marketing in hotels means potential guests and customers alike will be impacted by your brand wherever and however they choose to research, plan, and book their trip.

 The modern path to purchase for travellers is now so broad, you have to put a lot more focus on exactly who you’re trying to catch in your net.